 Lucie Brownlee holds an MA in Creative and Critical Writing from the University of Gloucestershire, and while studying at UoG her story ‘T-Shirt Weather’ was shortlisted for The Guardian Short Story Prize.
 In 2012 she tragically lost her husband and courageously began recording her experiences in her award-winning blog, Wife After Death.
 Often heart-breaking, Wife After Death also sparkles with humour and intelligence.
 After winning Best Personal Blog in the Blog North Award, Lucie signed a major book deal with Virgin Books to publish her memoir, Me After You.
 She currently runs creative writing classes for young authors and is in the early stages of a PhD.
 She has published many articles, including for The Independent, and is represented by literary agent Jemima Hunt – a fellow graduate of the University of Gloucestershire’s Creative and Critical Writing MA.

-Dr Angela France is the author of four poetry collections, and her many achievements include winning the Lightship International Poetry Prize.
-Her poetry collections are Lessons in Mallemaroking (Nine Arches Press), Occupation (Ragged Raven Press), Hide, (Nine Arches Press) and her latest collection The Hill, (Nine Arches Press) of which poet Sheenagh Pugh said ‘Exuberant, controlled, angry, elegiac, this is a poetry of landscape, politics, witness.‘ Angela has developed The Hill into a multi-media poetry show which she is performing around the country, with 10 dates funded by the Arts Council.
+Dr Angela France is the author of five poetry collections, and her many achievements include winning the Lightship International Poetry Prize.
+Her poetry collections are Lessons in Mallemaroking (Nine Arches Press), Occupation (Ragged Raven Press), Hide, (Nine Arches Press) and The Hill, (Nine Arches Press) of which poet Sheenagh Pugh said ‘Exuberant, controlled, angry, elegiac, this is a poetry of landscape, politics, witness.‘ Angela has developed The Hill into a multi-media poetry show which she is performing around the country, with 10 dates funded by the Arts Council.
+Her latest collection Terminarchy was published in July 2021.
 Angela also runs a monthly live poetry event in Cheltenham, ‘Buzzwords’, and has had poems published in a number of poetry journals and anthologies.
 She holds an MA in Creative and Critical Writing and in 2015 she completed a PhD.
 Today, she combines teaching poetry and pedagogy at the University of Gloucestershire with facilitating community based writing workshops.

 Lesley Ingram was born in Yorkshire, England and rediscovered her love of writing poetry when she abandoned her career in IT to move to France to teach EFL in 2000.
 She now lives in Ledbury.
 She has recently completed a Masters in Creative Writing at the University of Gloucestershire where she will begin a PhD in Autumn 2013.
 She has been published in various places including Mslexia, The Flea, Dead Ink, iota, Under the Radar, Writers Abroad and Angle and her first collection, Scumbled was published by Cinnamon Press in 2015.
 She won the 2013 Ludlow Fringe Poetry competition.